leblancfg/leblancfg.github.io/content/hill.md

 </script>

 ### Understanding the Results
-The simulation identifies the **first** optimal time to apply your power surge.
-Due to the physics of cycling, there may be multiple points where surging provides similar time benefits - this creates flat spots in the time curve.
+The simulation identifies the zone where your time will be minimized.
+There might be a slight wobble in sections: this is just a result of the simulation's granularity.
+Any spot on the hill between "momentum is spent" and "surge will be appplied downhill" is a good spot to surge.

-But here, let's look at some general conclusions.
+Here, let's look at some general conclusions.
+Of course, this isn't real life!
+A good cyclist will be able to determine how long and how hard to push for a given hill, in a way where they can recover before the next hill or attack.

 ### Don't surge before the climb!
-In most simulations, you'll find that the time is dramatically slower if the surge is applied before the climb.
+I often do this, telling myself I'll "spread the load" a bit before so that the peak power during the ascent is lower.
+But in most simulations, you'll find that the time is dramatically slower if the surge is applied before the climb.
 This is because all the extra power is "wasted" by accelerating on flat ground where air resistance is the dominant force.

-### Don't surge before your momentum is lost!
+### Don't surge before your momentum is spent!
 You'll also notice that the first optimal surge point is not exactly as the start of the climb.
 This is because the surge is most effective when the rider is at their slowest speed, just before the climb starts.